 Duncan J. Watts is a professor of sociology at Columbia.

-this site has been invaluable and is very much appreciated!
+whose help with this site has been invaluable and is very much appreciated!

 Thanks also to Fred from Malta, Luca from Italy, Dominique from France, Sergi from Barcelona, Antonis from Paris, LJ from Portugal, Philippe and Marcus and Patrick from Belgium, Roman from Slovenia, Emilio from Spain, Gerardo from Spain, John T from the UK, Ludovic from France, Gero from Switzerland and everybody else who was kind enough to make contributions and suggestions!